What You Need to Know About the DMV-349 Crash Report Form

 If you are in an auto accident on any public traffic roadway in North Carolina, you are legally required to file a DMV-349 Crash Report Form if certain circumstances apply.
 The circumstances of an auto accident that require your file this form include accidents that result in fatalities, non-fatal injuries, property damage greater than $500 in value, seizure of vehicle with property damage, and seizure of vehicle that is subject to forfeiture (see § G.S.
 20-28.2).

-When you are in an auto accident where any of the above occur, you will need to contact the police.
+When you are in an auto accident where any of the above occurs, you will need to contact the police.
 When they arrive on the scene of the accident, or if you notify them at the police station, they will gather information and once they return to the police department the investigating officer will complete the DMV-349 Crash Report Form.
 The investigating law enforcement agency is then required to forward this accident report to the DMV within ten days.

 Where Do You Get the DMV 349 Crash Report Form?